 However, applicants will not be given a decision at their UKVCAS appointment.
 The visa application and supporting documents will be sent to UK Visas and Immigration (UKVI) to be processed.
 UKVI is a division of the Home Office responsible for the UK’s visa system, who will allocate to a specific case worker for a decision to be made.

 If you have already submitted a UK visa application and are now waiting to hear the outcome, visit the GOV.UK website to find information and updates from UKVI on visa processing in general.
-You cannot currently track your individual visa application online, but you can use an online tool to obtain information on which department to contact for your particular application.

-You will need to answer a couple of questions about your application when using this tool, such as the case refernce number assigned when you submitted the application, and you should be provided contact information for different departments at UKVI.
+You will need to answer a couple of questions about your application when using this tool, such as the case reference number assigned when you submitted the application, and you should be provided contact information for different departments at UKVI.

-When applying for a visa from outside the UK you will need to attend a visa application centre in the country from which you are applying to provide your biometric information, together with all necessary documents in support of your application.
+When applying for a visa from outside the UK, you will need to attend a visa application centre in the country from which you are applying to provide your biometric information, together with all necessary documents in support of your application.

 As with in-country visa applications, you will not receive a decision on your application at your appointment to enrol your biometric information and provide your supporting documentation.
 You will instead be required to wait for a decision from UKVI.

-Email enquiries each cost £5.48, although you will not be charged for any follow-up emails relating to the same enquiry.
 You will need a credit or debit card to use this service, where you will be asked to enter your payment details before sending your email, but you will not be charged until your message has been sent.
 UKVI will usually reply within 2 days, except on Saturdays, Sundays and UK public holidays.

 Please note, if your message is urgent, you can phone the contact centre instead, although the contact centre staff will not have any involvement in the outcome of your case.